Fun with Glue and Beads STEAM Activity for Kids

 Science: formulation of glue

-Engineering: spreading glue in trays
+Engineering: glue poured into in trays

 Art: colorful beads

-Math: size and shape of molds
+Math: size and shape of molds, quantity of beads

 Amazing STEAM resource